 Bake for 10-15 minutes at 350 until edges are golden brown and firm but the centers are still soft (mine were done at exactly 12 minutes).

 Maple cream cheese frosting

-For the maple cream cheese frosting, I used Greek cream cheese, Swerve Confectioner’s Erythritol (natural, sugar-free alternative to powdered sugar), pure maple syrup, water, and maple extract (optional).
+For the maple cream cheese frosting, I used Greek cream cheese, Swerve Confectioner’s Erythritol (sugar-free alternative to powdered sugar), pure maple syrup, and water.
 You can use any kind of cream cheese you like (fat free, reduced fat, whipped, vegan cream cheese, or Neufchatel cheese).
 You can also substitute an half as much Pyure Organic Stevia Blend for the confectioner’s erythritol, or sweetener of choice.
-Feel free to omit the maple syrup to save sugar and calories – just use a little more maple extract.
+Feel free to omit the maple syrup to save sugar and calories – just use a little maple extract!